Zoom (ZM)

 5. Revenue Growth

 Long-term growth is the most important, but within software, a half-decade historical view may miss new innovations or demand cycles.
-Zoom’s recent performance shows its demand has slowed as its annualized revenue growth of 3.4% over the last two years was below its five-year trend.
+Zoom’s recent performance shows its demand has slowed as its annualized revenue growth of 3.7% over the last two years was below its five-year trend.
+We’re wary when companies in the sector see decelerations in revenue growth, as it could signal changing consumer tastes aided by low switching costs.

-This quarter, Zoom reported modest year-on-year revenue growth of 4.4% but beat Wall Street’s estimates by 1.3%.
+This quarter, Zoom reported year-on-year revenue growth of 5.3%, and its $1.25 billion of revenue exceeded Wall Street’s estimates by 1.1%.
 Company management is currently guiding for a 4.1% year-on-year increase in sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to grow 3% over the next 12 months, similar to its two-year rate.
-This projection is underwhelming and indicates its newer products and services will not lead to better top-line performance yet.
+Looking further ahead, sell-side analysts expect revenue to grow 3.2% over the next 12 months, similar to its two-year rate.
+This projection is underwhelming and implies its newer products and services will not lead to better top-line performance yet.

-This quarter, Zoom reported 4,363 enterprise customers paying more than $100,000 annually, an increase of 89 from the previous quarter.
-That’s in line with the number of contract wins in the last quarter but quite a bit below what we’ve observed over the previous year, suggesting that the slowdown we observed in the last quarter could continue.
-It also implies that Zoom will likely need to upsell its existing large customers or move down market to accelerate its top-line growth.
+This quarter, Zoom reported 4,468 enterprise customers paying more than $100,000 annually, an increase of 105 from the previous quarter.
+That’s quite a bit more contract wins than last quarter but also quite a bit below what we’ve observed over the previous year.
+This indicates the company is optimizing its go-to-market strategy to reinvigorate growth.

 The customer acquisition cost (CAC) payback period measures the months a company needs to recoup the money spent on acquiring a new customer.
 This metric helps assess how quickly a business can break even on its sales and marketing investments.